GRIDAPPSD/GOSS-GridAPPS-D/docs/source/using_gridappsd/starting_in_viz.rst

 In the web-based visualization, click the Play button at the top right to start the simulation using the default run configuration.
+Behind the scenes this uses the websockets/javascript API described in a previous section.

 |rc1_starting_in_viz_image0|